m47r1x-2/matrixbomb/README.md

 # Missing Tools on MacOS

 Toilet cannot be installed yet.
-But TBomb does still work.
+But matrixbomb does still work.

 # Run matrixbomb: